csusbdt/air/README.md

 ## Trouble Shooting

 If you install an app with a certificate and then try to reinstall the app under a different certificate, the installation will fail.
-I beleive that when the user installs Adobe AIR, it scans the entore system for .air files, and when it finds then, makes a record of the certificate used to install them.
+I believe that when the user installs Adobe AIR, it scans the entore system for .air files, and when it finds then, makes a record of the certificate used to install them.
 In my case, the AIR installer searched my trash and found deleted .air files.
 These deleted files were installed with a different certificate,